Culture of Peru

-Peruvian culture is the gradual blending of Amerindian cultures with European and Asian ethnic groups.
+Peruvian culture is the result of the gradual blending of Amerindian cultures with European and Asian ethnic groups.
 The ethnic diversity and rugged geography of Peru allowed diverse traditions and customs to co-exist.
 Peruvian culture has been deeply influenced by Native culture, Spanish culture, and Asian culture.
 Other minor influences on their culture are Chinese, Japanese, and other European peoples.